-Overall, the Authority found the service had a number of arrangements in place to ensure that the core team had the necessary training and clinical expertise in breast cancer, and undertake continuous professional education and development on a regular basis.

-However, the service should ensure that a formal policy is developed to support and monitor continuous professional development. (see SET1)
+Overall, the Authority found that the service at both UCHG and LGH had a number of arrangements in place to ensure that the core team had the necessary training and clinical expertise in breast cancer, and undertake continuous professional education and development on a regular basis.
+However, the service at both sites should ensure that a formal policy is developed to support and monitor continuous professional development. (see UCHG SET1 and LGH SET3)